hdShang/arxiv-daily/docs/cs-CL/2025-09-08/papers/250906524v1-lamdas-llm-as-an-implicit-classifier-for-domain-specific-data-select.md

 ---
 layout: default
-title: LAMDAS: LLM as an Implicit Classifier for Domain-specific Data Selection
+title: "LAMDAS: LLM as an Implicit Classifier for Domain-specific Data Selection"
 ---

 # LAMDAS: LLM as an Implicit Classifier for Domain-specific Data Selection